engrvip123/IHP-AnalogAcademy/modules/module_0_foundations/foundations.md

 For a deeper dive into the gm/Id methodology, consider watching this video by Mastering Microelectronics: https://www.youtube.com/watch?v=dzz4z3ijVts

-Refer to the next section for instructions on setting up the gm/Id tools using pygmid/maddwet gmid lib.
+Refer to the next section for instructions on setting up the gm/Id tools.

 ## Setting Up gm/Id Methodology (Optional)